Indira Chunda Thita Syahrul

 Indira Chunda Thita Syahrul (born 7 April 1979) is an Indonesian politician and the daughter of Syahrul Yasin Limpo.
-She was elected in 2014 from the South Sulawesi I electoral district as a member of the People's Representative Council and served in the Commission IV.
+She served as member of the House of Representatives from 2009 until 2018 representing South Sulawesi I electoral district and served in the Commission IV.
 She studied management at the Hasanuddin University in Makassar from 1997 to 2004 and from 2005 to 2007.

 Born into a family, which has dominated local politics for generations, she has become active in politics along cousins and a brother who is active in the city's parliament.